WordPress/design-experiments/readme.txt

 The Design Experiments plugin is a tool for prototyping designs within the context of WP-Admin.
 It contains a number of proof-of-concepts that the [WordPress Design Team](http://make.wordpress.org/design/) is exploring.

 An important disclaimer: This plugin is called experimental for a reason.
 It is for testing concepts, and is not intended for use on a production site.
 These experiments may hide or visually break functionality in the admin area.
 Some of the experiments may break after a while, and will be removed from the plugin.
+Do not rely on this plugin for permanent changes to your site.

 == Installation ==